+2.5.
 Traditional on-campus timed 'closed book' and 'open book' examinations

 - Where exams to be taken under controlled conditions are deemed necessary, they should not normally contribute >50% to the overall module mark.
-There may be exceptions to this if there are PSRB requirements or specific pedagogic reasons, but in these cases it is not expected that any one exam will contribute >80% to the overall module mark.
+There may be exceptions to this if there are PSRB requirements or specific pedagogic reasons, but in such cases it is not expected that any one exam will contribute >80% to the overall module mark.
 Students should not normally sit more than two exams in the January assessment period. - Where a module includes examinations, the weighting needs to reflect the effort involved in preparation as well as in sitting the exam itself.
-The duration of the exam does not necessarily reflect the extent of revision required due to a variety of factors such as the number of questions, the number of learning outcomes covered, and the level of work assessed in the exam.
-Therefore, staff are encouraged to use their judgement when ascribing weighting to an exam.
+The duration of the examination does not necessarily reflect the extent of revision required due to a variety of factors such as the number of questions, the number of learning outcomes covered, and the level of work assessed in the exam.
+Therefore, staff are encouraged to use their judgement when ascribing weighting to an examination. - To ensure consistency, examinations should adopt as standard one of the University's four agreed durations: 1 hour, 1 hour 30 minutes, 2 hours, or 3 hours.
+Students with RAPs (Reasonable Adjustment Plans) allowing additional time are permitted differing durations.

-Assessment Load and Equivalents
+3. Assessment Load and Equivalents

+- 3.1.
 We have a responsibility to ensure that assessment loads are broadly comparable across modules that have the same credit value.
 Previously, assessment load has been defined by either duration or word count.
 As assessments become more diverse and authentic these measures may be less applicable, and it is important to recognise student effort does not necessarily correlate with assignment length.
 More preparation may be required, for example, if a student is learning a new skill or finding an appropriate digital tool for a media production assessment.
-Consideration of student effort is, therefore, a key element of assessment design.
+Consideration of student effort is, therefore, a key element of assessment design. - 3.2.
 Table 1 provides guidance on assessment equivalents for different types of assessment.
 Note that these are recommended maximum values and are not intended to be prescriptive.
 Staff are encouraged to use their judgement when it comes to expected student effort, especially for less common formats not covered in Table 1.

+3.3.
 Table 1 - Maximum assessment load for different types of assessment